Yagisan/The-Bustling-Valley/README.md

 ## I hate the new smooth graphics.
 How do I stop it?

-Press `F11` in game.
+Disable `Clear Glasses` mod.

 ## Stardew Valley just automatically updated, is it safe to run this list?

 Generally yes.
 The first time you load SMAPI will detect that the game has updated.
 It will need to restart.
-There will be an updated Bustling Valley release shortly after Stardew Valley releases. **The only exception is the Stardew Valley 1.6 release.
-That is expected to break many mods.**
+There will be an updated Bustling Valley release shortly after Stardew Valley releases.

 ## Does it work with a controller?